 We know how stressful and difficult it can be to initiate or respond to legal proceedings against an abusive partner or spouse.
-Our trained advocates are here to help by providing you with information and resources about the legal system.

 - You have legal rights and options for protection.